yzhangec/DJIWindowsSDK_MavicAir/README.md

 # DJI Windows SDK

+> Change `Sample code/WSDKTest/MainPage.xaml.cs:54` to your ID registered from DJI developer.
+> The one you want to run is WSDKTest.
+> Be careful about concurrency issue.

 ## What Is This?

 The DJI Windows SDK enables you to automate your DJI Product on a PC.
 You can control flight, and many subsystems of the product including the camera and gimbal.
 Using the DJI Windows SDK, create a customized UWP (Universal Windows Platform) app to unlock the full potential of your DJI aerial platform.